damevski/saas_demos/README.md

 ## Introduction

-In the "saas-demos" repository, you will find a collection of code samples, examples, and demonstrations that are directly related to the topics covered in the CMSC 455 class.
+In the "saas_demos" repository, you will find a collection of code samples, examples, and demonstrations that are directly related to the topics covered in the CMSC 455 class.
 The purpose of this repository is to provide students with hands-on experience and practical implementations of concepts discussed during the course.

 ## Getting Started